MattMadness/sapphire-butler/README.md

 admin/zramswapinstall
 ```

-To run any task, specify the department followed by the task, seperated by a forwards slash.
+To run any task, specify the department followed by the task, separated by a forwards slash.

 ```bash
 > butler net/neton